- On the Farm

 - Our Story

-Eggs are a nutritional powerhouse.
-One large egg contains 6 grams of protein, all 9 essential amino acids, 14 key nutrients that help maintain healthy bones, teeth, skin and eyes.
-All for only 70 calories!
+One large egg contains 6.5 grams of protein, all 9 essential amino acids, and 14 key nutrients that help maintain healthy bones, teeth, skin and eyes.
+All for only 80 calories!

-Helps produce and maintain new cells; helps prevent a type of anemia; helps protect against serious birth defects if taken prior to pregnancy and during the first three months of pregnancy.
+Folate (B9) helps produce and maintain new cells and helps protect against serious birth defects during pregnancy.

-Vitamin A – Helps maintain healthy skin and eye tissue; assists in night vision
+Vitamin A helps maintain healthy skin and eye tissue and assists in night vision.

-Vitamin E – An antioxidant that plays a role in maintaining good health and preventing disease
+Vitamin E is an antioxidant that plays a role in preventing disease.